Winston-Lin/dziganto.github.io/_posts/2018-1-10-Model-Tuning-Train-Test-Split.md

 ```

 #### Interpretation
-We can see that the in-sample $R^2$ is pretty low but what's interesting here is that the out-of-sample $R^2$ is lower.
+We can see that the in-sample R^2 is pretty low but what's interesting here is that the out-of-sample R^2 is lower.
 In fact, it's slightly below zero.
 Even more telling is the RMSE values.
-The RMSE for the data the model saw (ISE) is significantly lower (by a factor of 3) than the RMSE for the data the model has never seen (OSE).
-In machine learning speak our model is *overfitting* meaning it's doing a much better job on the data it has seen but does not generalize well.
+The RMSE for the data the model saw (ISE or train error) is significantly lower (by a factor of 3) than the RMSE for the data the model has never seen (OSE or test error).
+In machine learning speak our model is *overfitting* meaning it's doing a much better job on the data it has seen (i.e. it does not generalize well).
 The greater the gap between between in-sample and out-of-sample, the greater the overfitting.
-You can equate overfitting with "memorizing" the data.
+You can equate overfitting with memorizing the data.
 It becomes more and more like creating a lookup table.

-So the big takeaway here is that you *must* calculate ISE and OSE to get an accurate picture as to how your model is doing.
+So the big takeaway here is that you *must* calculate train error and test error to get an accurate picture as to how your model is doing.
 This necessiates holding out some data at the beginning so you can test your model on data it's never seen.
 I showed you show to do that with sklearn's *train_test_split*.

 Now you may be wondering how to address overfitting.
-To understand that, we need to discuss something called the **Bias-Variance Tradeoff**, which is a topic for another day.
+To fully understand that, we need to discuss something called the **Bias-Variance Tradeoff**, which is a topic for another post.
+For now, understanding what overfitting is and knowing it's a problem is a big first step.

 Before we wrap up, there's one more subtle item we need to address: the downside of train/test split.

 ## Downside of Train/Test Split
 I just told you that train/test split gives you both sides of the story - how well your model performs on data it's seen and data it hasn't.
 That's true to an extent but there's something subtle you need to be aware of.
-Let me show you be example before explaining it.
-Let's try a few different train/test splits and check ISE and OSE values.
+Let me show you be example.
+Let's try a few different train/test splits and check train error and test error values.

 #### Multiple Train/Test Splits
 ```